nix-community/pyproject.nix/doc/src/HACKING.md

 ## Getting started

-To start hacking run `nix develop -c run` to run the project in watch mode.
+To start hacking run `nix develop -c hivemind` to run the project in watch mode.

 This will start up two processes: